scaramacai/ggwm/README.md

 The goals of the project are mainly focused on reducing dependecies on external libraries and possibly reduce the size of the executable itself.

 Obviously this would also imply that some of the feature one finds in jwm, are not available in ggwm, but the trade-off is good to me.
+I removed the (optional)  dependencies on libXext and libXmu, since I'm not interested to have hapes and rounded corners on a window manager.

 The first step in the project was about icon and images.
 At present, ggwm natively supports svg images and icons thanks to [nanosvg](https://github.com/memononen/nanosvg).
 This amount to have some svg that cannot be rendered or that can only partially rendered, but in practice I never found a svg icon that fails with nanosvg.